How ROKU (Roku) Makes Money in 2025: A Deep-Dive With Income Statement

 1. What is the main source of ROKU's revenue in 2025?

-ROKU generates over 87% of its revenue from platform services, including digital advertising, content distribution, and subscription revenue sharing.
-Device sales contribute the remaining 12%.
+ROKU generates over 87.9% of its revenue from platform activities — primarily digital advertising, content distribution, and subscription revenue sharing.
+Device sales contribute a smaller share.

 2. How profitable is ROKU in Q3 2025?

-ROKU reported net income of $24.8M in Q3 2025, with a net margin of approximately 2.0%, reflecting moderate profitability driven by high-margin platform revenue and disciplined cost management.
+ROKU reported net income of $24.8M in Q3 2025, with a net margin of approximately 2.0%, reflecting moderate profitability driven by strong platform growth and disciplined expense management.

 3. What are the largest expense categories for ROKU?

-The biggest expenses on ROKU's income statement are operating expenses, particularly Research & Development (R&D) at $182.2M and Sales, General & Administrative (SG&A) at $333.2M in Q3 2025, as ROKU prioritizes platform innovation and brand expansion.
+The biggest expenses on ROKU's income statement are operating expenses, particularly Research & Development (R&D) and Sales, General & Administrative (SG&A) costs.
+R&D investment reached $182.2M in Q3 2025, as ROKU prioritizes platform innovation and user experience.

-4. Why does Devices operate at a loss?
+4. Why does Devices Revenue operate at a loss?

-Devices, despite generating $146M in revenue, posted an operating loss in Q3 2025.
-This is because ROKU aggressively invests in affordable hardware to grow its user base, believing these will drive long-term platform revenueโeven if the division is unprofitable today.
+Devices Revenue, despite generating $146M in revenue, posted an operating loss in Q3 2025.
+This is because ROKU aggressively invests in hardware ecosystem expansion and competitive pricing, believing these will drive long-term platform growth—even if the division is unprofitable today.

 5. How does ROKU's effective tax rate compare to previous years?

 ROKU's effective tax rate in Q3 2025 was 34.8%, consistent with previous years.
-This moderate rate is primarily due to standard U.S. corporate tax treatment, with no significant international or structural tax benefits.
+This moderate rate is primarily due to standard U.S. corporate tax treatment and limited international tax benefits.